GlobalFishingWatch/globalfishingwatch.github.io/_posts/2017-12-03-anchorage-data-blog-post.md

 ![anchorages]({{ site.url }}{{site.baseurl}}/images/anchorages_map.png)

-For more information regarding the development of this dataset, ways in which you can contribute to its improvement, and to access the datafiles, please visit [our anchorages data page](http://globalfishingwatch.io/anchorages.html).
+For more information regarding the development of this dataset, ways in which you can contribute to its improvement, and to access the data files, please visit [our anchorages data page](http://globalfishingwatch.io/anchorages.html).

 <br>
 <h3> First steps </h3>